 The Collaborative Mentorship Funding Program includes financial and educational support through extended teaching and learning.
 One of our affiliated resources is the Center for Education and Career Development at Northwestern University, which will connect our candidates to additional educational tools.
 The mentorship program will use a variety of outlets including virtual meetings, webinars and workshops, and offer opportunities for hands-on-training with site visits to Shirley Ryan AbilityLab.

-Collaborative mentorship funding will allow individuals the opportunity to obtain up to 20% salary effort for six months.
-Funding may be applied towards personalized, direct mentorship, with any of our renowned scientists, physicians and clinicians.
 Learn more about the cutting-edge interdisciplinary research model at Shirley Ryan AbilityLab.
 This NIH funding will provide unique opportunities in applied training using sensors and technology for the purpose of measuring outcomes in rehabilitation research.

 Individuals from underrepresented racial and ethnic groups, as well as individuals with disabilities are highly encouraged to apply.